crusher-dev/crusher/README.md

 - Debug system that helps you when something breaks.
 - Creating automated tools or scraping data from site.
 - Or maybe keeping an eye on your competitor 👀

+## Is Crusher the right choice for me?

+- Do you want to have complete testing suite?
+- Does your site break in production and staging?
+- Do you want a super simple to use software?
+- Do you care about quality of your web app?

+If the answers to the above are YES, then Crusher would be a great fit for your application.
+Dgraph integrates seamlessly into most application in < 5 mins.

 ## 🛣️ Architecture